emin-grbo/WWDCLounges/index.md

 Is there a way to disable the scrolling on a List so I can use it within a ScrollView?
 I have a ScrollView, inside which I'm placing an Image, some Text, and then I would like to be able to place a List.
 However, currently, the List doesn't appear unless I give it a fixed frame size, and the List is also separately scrollable.
 Is there a way around this?

 ### A:
-I’m sorry, but that’s not currently supported. :pensive:
+I’m sorry, but that’s not currently supported.
 If you would be able to file an enhancement request Feedback with your use case, I’d really appreciate it!
 I know Feedback can seem like a black box (sorry about that), but they really do help us, even if we can’t respond directly to every request.

 ---